m-podolski/dmaia/1-Logic-and-Proofs/1-3-Propositional-Equivalences.md

 \end{array}
 $$

-10. Show that each of these conditional statements is a tau- tology by using truth tables.
+10. Show that each of these conditional statements is a tautology by using truth tables.
 - (a) [¬p ∧ (p ∨ q)] → q
 - (b) [(p → q) ∧ (q → r)] → (p → r)
 - (c) [p ∧ (p → q)] → q
 - (d) [(p ∨ q) ∧ (p → r) ∧ (q → r)] → r

 11. Show that each conditional statement in Exercise 9 is a tautology without using truth tables.
 - (a) (p ∧ q) → p
   - For p to be the true conclusion p must already be true in the antecedent.
 - (b) p → (p ∨ q)